 Management has the responsibility to select and use appropriate accounting policies.
-A summary of the significant accounting policies adopted by the Authority are included in Note 1 of the financial statements.
+A summary of the significant accounting policies adopted by the Authority is included in Note 1 to the financial statements.
+There have been no initial selection of accounting policies and no changes in significant accounting policies or their application during June 30, 2022.
 No matters have come to our attention that would require us, under professional standards, to inform you about (1) the methods used to account for significant unusual transactions and (2) the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus.